 School and pre-school are back in full swing here and I have noticed a worrying trend on social media and from parents I speak to.

 Some teachers are taking it upon themselves to police the food that children bring to pre-school or school.
+They are telling children that certain foods are ‘unhealthy’ or that they can’t eat certain foods that are already in their lunchbox.
 There are several problems that I see with this.

-- I am not aware that a teacher’s role includes policing what goes into a student’s lunchbox.
-The school can make helpful suggestions about foods to include, however it is the parent’s responsibility to choose the foods to provide for their child.
+- I don’t think it is a teacher’s role to check what goes into a student’s lunchbox.
+The school can make helpful suggestions to parents about foods to pack in lunchboxes, however it is the parent’s responsibility to choose the foods to provide for their child.
+Parents are influenced as to what to pack in lunchboxes based on information, convenience, what they know their child will and won’t eat, their desire not to waste food and more.

 Schools can be proactive in helping families by providing written material and talks for parents by qualified professionals rather than having teachers take on the roll of food police.